mclevey/CV/cv_mclevey.md

 # Other Teaching and Graduate Student Mentoring

 \ind 2018-Present.
-Co-Applicantnstructor (with Eric Kennedy) for [Science Outside the Lab (SOtL) North](http://sotlnorth.ca).
+Co-Instructor (with Eric Kennedy) for [Science Outside the Lab (SOtL) North](http://sotlnorth.ca).
 A week long intensive course in science policy held annually in Ottawa and Montréal.
 Each course cohort is ~ 14 graduate students from science and engineering disciplines across Canada.

 ## Research Methods Workshops (Designed and Instructed)